structix-cli/structix/docs/cli-commands/ops/deploy/microservice.md

 ## Examples

-To deploy a microservice named `user-service`, you would run:
+To deploy a microservice named `user-service`, you would use the following command:

 ```bash
 structix ops deploy microservice user-service